9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 The colorful Hundertwasserhaus

 It looks like you let kindergarten kids paint the façade, but in fact, it’s an architectural highlight, built in 1983–1985.
 Hundertwasserhaus is an apartment building designed by Friedensreich Hundertwasser, a famed Austrian painter.
-He was given complete free reign in the design of the house, and his style is loud and clear.
+He was given complete free reign in the design of the house, and his style was loud and clear.
 You will see bold colors, swirling designs, and grass and trees everywhere.

 The building is still used as a residence, so you can only look at it from the outside, but it’s still worth it.